This post may contain affiliate links. See our disclosure policy for details.

 Check with your local library to see what kind of online service they offer.

-7) Most Trusted Test Prep App for College-Bound Homeschoolers
+7) Most Trusted Test Prep Apps for College-Bound Homeschool

 High school, use on portable devices or your computer

 Last but not least, your kids can now get their PSAT, SAT, and ACT prep right on their phone.
 This is a huge a huge advantage for high schoolers preparing for college admission.
 The companies below offer testing guides, practice tests, and online tutoring to get your kids ready.

 Accessing test prep via an app is more interactive than stacks of library books and far more affordable than in-person coaching.
 The guidance and feedback will give your kids a leg up on testing and better results.
 Check out the test prep apps below for more info:

 Need more suggestions?
 Find over 50 educational homeschool apps in our homeschool curriculum guide!